nordic-institute/X-Road-development/WORKFLOW.md

 4.1	The following code and documentation repositories are used:

 - Master Repository - short name: `nordic-institute/X-Road`; hosted by: GitHub; managed by: NIIS;
-purpose: release of X-Road software; access: NIIS has write access; read access: ALL.
+purpose: development and release of X-Road software; access: NIIS has write access; read access: ALL.
 - Master Test Repository - short name: `nordic-institute/X-Road-tests`; hosted by: GitHub; managed
 by: NIIS; purpose: release of X-Road automated tests; access: NIIS has write access; read access: ALL.